Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Introduction

 Spatial memory, defined by \cite{Fagan2013} as memory of the spatial configuration of one's environment, is one of the most important influences on animal movement patterns.
-Many well-known behavioral processes, such as home range emergence \citep{VanMoorter2009}, food caching \citep{Clayton1998}, and even migration \citep{Bracis2017, Merkle2019}, require the ability to remember the spatial location of landmarks or regions.
+The idea of episodic-like memory, which hypothesizes that animals can remember the ``what", ``where", and ``when" associated with specific events, is often intertwined within the intersection of spatial memory and foraging \citep{Munoz2009, Eacott2010, Allen2013, Crystal2018}.
+Many well-known behavioral processes, such as home range emergence \citep{VanMoorter2009, Riotte2015}, food caching \citep{Clayton1998}, and even migration \citep{Bracis2017, Merkle2019}, require the ability to remember the spatial location of landmarks or regions, which often requires some form of episodic-like memory of previous events.
 Animal species use spatial memory in different ways \citep{Fagan2013}, and the benefits an animal may receive from memory often depend on its environment \citep{Mueller2008, Mueller2011}.
-Theory on animal cognition has proposed that animals encode this spatial information in their brain as a cognitive map \citep{Tolman1948}.
+Theory on animal cognition has proposed that animals encode this spatial information in their brain as a cognitive map \citep{Tolman1948, OKeefe1978}.
 Ecologists have proposed multiple theories for the structure of these maps, with debate arising over whether a spatially explicit Euclidean map or a network-based topological map is more accurate \citep{Bennett1996, Sturz2006, Normand2009, Asensio2011}.
 The true structure of these cognitive maps in animals is still unclear and may vary in different animal species.
+In the least, a cognitive map is an effective mathematical vehicle to quantify how animals remember to revisit valuable places within their home ranges.
+The link between memory and movement has long interested ecologists (in the case of \citealp{Siniff1969}, for the purposes of home range modelling), but there are still ample opportunities for modelling.